 The SIG program is supported by a multi-tiered staffing structure on campus to ensure the program runs smoothly and the students are supervised at all times.
 This staff is made up of the following positions:

 Experienced professionals who lead each SIG session.
-The Director is supported by administrative assistants and oversees all aspects of the program on campus.
+The Director is supported by the Office Manager and oversees all aspects of the program on campus.

 Experienced administrators and teachers at schools and colleges around the country.
 Each SIG program has a dean to oversee the following components: